- Cognigate Advisory Team

 - 3 min read

-Bee’ah, the Sharjah-based sustainability pioneer, stands out as a case study for how smart cities can merge technology and environmental stewardship to deliver human-centered outcomes.
+Bee’ah, a sustainability pioneer based in Sharjah, exemplifies how smart cities can merge technology and environmental stewardship to deliver human-centered outcomes.

 Why Smart Cities Matter

-Smart cities are not about technology for technology’s sake.
-They are about:
+Smart cities are not just about technology for technology’s sake.
+They focus on:

 McKinsey’s research emphasizes: